alexewerlof/micromustache/README.md

 and crash your application or server.
 Once a `Renderer` is not referenced, all cache is freed.
 Besides the `render()` function will never cache.
 * I have no intention of selling it (koa-router sold: https://news.ycombinator.com/item?id=19156707)
+* The code is open source and very well documented so it is easy to inspect how it works.

 # Advanced usage